Phone: 0161 214 1500

 - Accredited for Direct Public Access instructions

-Peter regularly prosecutes and defends crime in the magistrates’ court, youth court and crown court.
-He has experience of cases concerning drugs, assault, domestic violence, sexual assault, theft, POCA, public disorder, motoring, harassment, offensive weapons and witness intimidation.
-He is a Grade 3 prosecutor with the Crown Prosecution Service and has also undertaken private prosecutions on behalf of the Royal Mail, the Department of Work and Pensions and HMRC.
+Peter regularly prosecutes and defends crime in the crown court, magistrates’ court, and youth court.
+He has a particular interest in fraud, and experience of cases concerning manslaughter, firearms, assault, drugs, rape and sexual assault, domestic violence, theft, POCA, public disorder, motoring, harassment, offensive weapons and witness intimidation.
+He is a Grade 3 prosecutor with the Crown Prosecution Service and a member of the CPS Specialist Fraud Panel.
+Peter is also instructed to prosecute on behalf of the Royal Mail, the Department of Work and Pensions and HMRC.
 Peter accepts instructions to defend both publicly funded and privately paying clients.

 Prosecution junior in manslaughter concerning complex issues of joint enterprise and medical causation.